 Understand Passive Voice and Improve Your SEO

-Warning: Advanced linguistics follow which can be simplified to one sentence.
+Advanced linguistics follow which can be simplified to one sentence.
 Write for your demographic as compellingly as you can!
-If you would like to learn more about passive voice’s lack of effect on readability or SEO, if you are curious about how to write more compellingly or if you want to see Yoast SEO’s biggest readability mistake read on.
-Alternatively please skip to the next section – is SEO friendly text the same as easy to read text?
+If you would like to learn more about passive voice’s lack of effect on readability or SEO, if you are curious about how to write more compellingly, or if you want to see Yoast SEO’s biggest readability mistake read on.
+Alternatively please skip to the next section which answers why SEO friendly content isn’t the same as easy to read content?

 Bear with me because there’s no easy way of explaining my gripe – you will either understand passive voice and it’s uses or you won’t.
 You don’t have to understand the following section to see how bad Yoast’s passive voice analysis is.

-What is grammatical voice?
+What is passive voice?
 An example of Yoast’s biggest mistake!

 I really tried to make this very complex subject as easy to understand as possible by using a relevant example.
 Please give me feedback to help future readers in the comments at the bottom.
 Wikipedia does a good job of explaining grammatical voice in their introduction.
 You’ll see my biggest issue with Yoast including readability in his SEO plugin as I explore passive voice in the SEO context.